-- Data is encoded using a 4B/5B encoder. - For each four bits of data transmitted, a corresponding 5bit codeword is generated by the encoder. - There is a maximum of two consecutive zero bits in each symbol. - The symbols are then shifted out through a NRZI encoder which produces a signal transition whenever a 1 bit is being transmitted and no transition when a 0 bit is transmitted. - Local clock is 125MHz.
+- Data is encoded using a 4B/5B encoder. - For each four bits of data transmitted, a corresponding 5bit codeword is generated by the encoder. - There is a maximum of two consecutive zero bits in each symbol. - The symbols are then shifted out through a NRZI encoder which produces a signal transition whenever a 1 bit is being transmitted and no transition when a 0 bit is transmitted → guarantees a signal transition at least every two bits. - Local clock is 125MHz.
 This yields 100 Mbps (80% due to 4B/5B).